 Trail bike head angles

 For a trail bike, the head angles are wide and within the range of 65-68 degrees.
-This range is perfect for downhill mountain biking.
+This range is perfect for going downhill.

 Trail bike tires